dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/examples/broadcast-bitcoin-tx.md

 ##  Fund your dWallet's Bitcoin Address
 You need to find a faucet if you're using the Bitcoin Testnet or any other test network.
 For main networks, make sure you have the funds to be able to transfer BTC and pay for gas for broadcasting the signed transaction.
+We used Bitcoin Testnet Faucet at [https://bitcoinfaucet.uo1.net/](https://bitcoinfaucet.uo1.net/).

 ## Create a Bitcoin Transaction

 To create a bitcoin transaction we need to provide the input of the funds we want to send and the output which is the target addresses we want to transfer the funds to.
 The input is the proof of owning the funds we want to send and we get it from the previous transaction that sent funds to our address.
-In case of using the testnet, this should be the transaction of the faucet we used.
+In case of running this for the first time and using the testnet, this should be the transaction of the faucet we used.

 To get the unspent transactions we are going to use the Blockstream API.
 There are other APIs if you would like to use something else.